 How to Dress for Hiking in the Heat

-Don’t know how to dress for hiking in the heat?
+Don’t know what to wear for hiking when it’s hot?
 No problem!
 It’s easy to put together a hiking outfit for hot weather.

 You want to aim for lightweight, clothing that’s made of moisture-wicking fabric.
 This allows for better air circulation and for your body to keep its temperature regulated.
 Bring a sun hat along to shade your head, ears, and neck.
 Keep in mind that dark colors attract heat and, unless you want to feel like you’re baking from the inside out, you should stick to lighter colors.
 If you are extra-sensitive to the sun, you should also consider fabrics that are UPF rated.